RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 ## Types of Profiler

 There are multiple approaches to profiling, most programming languages have one or more tools available covering these approaches.
-Whilst these tools differ, their core functionality can be grouped into four categories.
+Whilst these tools differ, their core functionality can be grouped into several categories.

 ### Manual Profiling